NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

     </configuration>
     ```

-For reference, see the [NuGet config file - packageRestore section](../reference/nuget-config-file.md#packagerestore-section).

-In some cases, a developer or company might want to enable or disable Package Restore for all users on a computer.
-To do this, add the same settings as above to the global NuGet configuration file located in `%ProgramData%\NuGet\Config` (Windows, potentially under a specific `\{IDE}\{Version}\{SKU}\` folder for Visual Studio) or `~/.local/share` (Mac/Linux).
+To enable or disable Package Restore for all users on a computer, a developer or company can add the previous settings to the global `nuget.config` file, in Windows at `%ProgramData%\NuGet\Config`, sometimes under a specific `\{IDE}\{Version}\{SKU}\` Visual Studio folder, or in Mac/Linux at `~/.local/share`.
 Individual users can then selectively enable restore as needed on a project level.
-See [Configure NuGet behavior](../consume-packages/configuring-nuget-behavior.md#how-settings-are-applied) for exact details on how NuGet prioritizes multiple config files.
+For more details on how NuGet prioritizes multiple config files, see [Configure NuGet behavior](../consume-packages/configuring-nuget-behavior.md#how-settings-are-applied).

 > [!Important]
-> If you edit the `packageRestore` settings directly in `nuget.config`, restart Visual Studio so that the **Options** dialog box shows the current values.
+> If you edit the `packageRestore` settings in `nuget.config` directly, restart Visual Studio so that the **Options** dialog box shows the current values.

 ## Constrain package versions with restore

 When NuGet restores packages through any method, it honors any constraints you specified in `packages.config` or the project file:

-- `packages.config`: You can specify a version range in the `allowedVersion` property of the dependency.
+- In `packages.config`, you can specify a version range in the `allowedVersion` property of the dependency.
 See [Constrain upgrade versions](../consume-packages/reinstalling-and-updating-packages.md#constraining-upgrade-versions) for more information.
 For example:

     ```xml
     <package id="Newtonsoft.json" version="6.0.4" allowedVersions="[6,7)" />
     ```

-- Project file (PackageReference): You can specify a version range directly with the dependency's version number.
+- In a project file that uses PackageReference format, you can specify a version range directly with the dependency's version number.
 For example:

     ```xml
     <PackageReference Include="Newtonsoft.json" Version="[6, 7)" />